marcoverl/training/Grid/README.md

+# Testing lcg-* commands with SRM Storage Elements
-Once logged in your CentOS7 Vitual Machine on CloudVeneto.it, follow the instructions below:
+Once logged in your CentOS7 Virtual Machine on CloudVeneto.it, follow the instructions below:
 ```
 $ sudo ./setup-cvmfs.sh
 $ ./setup-euindia-vo.sh